 Aphasia & Therapy

-Aphasia & Therapy at the Brain Language Laboratory
+Welcome to the Aphasia & Therapy website of the Brain Language Laboratory!

-If you or one of your relatives suffer from neurological language disorder, please note that we are NOT a clinical institution and cannot offer advice or speech language therapy upon request.
-Please contact a speech therapist or neurologist for that.
+If you, a family member or friend suffers from a neurological speech and language disorder: Please note that we are NOT a clinical facility.
+We cannot provide diagnosis, counselling or speech and language therapy on demand.
+In these cases, please contact a speech and language therapist or neurologist.

 Phone: +49 (0)30 838-58140